tess-ss/overwatch/README.md

-Here's the same description with added emojis to make it more engaging and friendly:

----

 **Description**:
 🔍 **Overwatch** is an automated vulnerability scanning and notification tool designed for continuous monitoring and reporting of 🛡️ **critical** and ⚠️ **high-severity findings**.
 It leverages Axiom, Subfinder, HTTPx, and Nuclei to perform the following tasks:
 - 🚀 Spins up Axiom instances for distributed scanning.